perfsonar/docs/manage_update.rst

     mysql -u root -e "DROP DATABASE bwctl" mysql -u root -e "DROP DATABASE traceroute_ma"
 * When you upgrade from a version of the software older than 3.4, automatic updates will be enabled for you.
 See the :ref:`previous section <manage_update-auto>` in this document for information on implications and how to disable them if desired.
+* When you upgrade from a version of the software older than version 3.4, you may be asked to create a new user to login to the web interface.
+This is because any user in wheel (e.g. root) is no longer allowed to access the web interface.
+Given this new constraint, if none of your existing users can login to the web interface you will be prompted to create a new one the first time you login as root.
+See :doc:`manage_users` for more information.